2022 Montana Grizzlies football team

 The 2022 Montana Grizzlies football team represented the University of Montana as a member of the Big Sky Conference during the 2022 NCAA Division I FCS football season.
-The Grizzlies were led by 12th-year head coach Bobby Hauck and played their home games at Washington–Grizzly Stadium in Missoula, Montana.
+The Grizzlies were led by head coach Bobby Hauck, in the fifth season of his current stint and the twelfth overall, as he was head coach from 2003 to 2009.
+The team played their home games at Washington–Grizzly Stadium in Missoula, Montana.

 Preseason

 Polls

 On July 25, 2022, during the virtual Big Sky Kickoff, the Grizzlies were predicted to finish first in the Big Sky by both the coaches and media.